szkrd/arch-x230/bluetooth.md

 card craps itself and all subsequent connection attempts by external devices will be dropped, `scan on` will not find a thing and it ends up in a limbo.

+Disconnecting from the device and powering down the card before closing the lid DOES NOT help.

 ## Bluetooth related error messages in journalctl

-(after spending an hour with bluetoothctl)
+After spending an hour with bluetoothctl:

 - `failed to execute '/usr/bin/hciconfig' '/usr/bin/hciconfig hci0 up': No such file or directory`
-  (yes, hciconfig is deprecated)
+  (yes, hciconfig is deprecated, beats me)
 - `kernel: Bluetooth: Failed to register connection device`
 - `bluetoothd[7032]: Endpoint replied with an error: org.bluez.Error.InvalidArguments`
   (probably to pulseaudio query)
 - `bluetoothd[7032]: Access denied: org.bluez.Error.Rejected`
   (around 50000 messages in the journal - yes, I have trusted the device, yes, bluetoothctl was running)
 - `systemd-coredump[7459]: Process 7448 (bt-adapter) of user 1000 dumped core.`
 - `bluetoothd[876]: a2dp-sink profile connect failed for 00:02:5B:00:61:D2: Device or resource busy`
   (whoops, audio went away - this is a bluetooth speaker of course)
-- `kernel: sysfs: cannot create duplicate filename '/devices/pci0000:00/0000:00:1a.0/usb1/1-1/...` (yes, we might have hit a kernel bug)
+- `kernel: sysfs: cannot create duplicate filename '/devices/pci0000:00/0000:00:1a.0/usb1/1-1/...`
+  (yes, we might have hit a kernel bug)